Configuring a Passive DNS sensor

 A quick introduction to DNSTAP

 DNSTAP is a performant method for logging DNS traffic in a binary format.
 The Spamhaus dnstap-sensor reads this DNSTAP data from the nameserver through a socket and relays it to our collectors.
-The data collected provides rapid insight into DNS infrastructure, enabling investigators to located new threats from a single point and block related menaces to further protect you.
+The data collected provides rapid insight into DNS infrastructure, enabling investigators to locate new threats from a single point and block related menaces to further protect you.

 To provide us with this valuable data, you will need to take the following steps: